 - Finalize your vendor selection.

-Your new system shouldn’t simply replace the current system, but should help your institution operate more efficiently while supporting your collection into the future.
+Your new system shouldn’t simply replace the current system; it should help your institution operate more efficiently while supporting your collection into the future.
 Additionally, your collection work doesn’t exist in isolation, so your software shouldn’t either.
 Think big, and protect your collection and your resources by investing in an enterprise collection management ecosystem, not a standalone CMS.
 Be sure to carefully evaluate your needs during the research process, and consider the options that will best save time, money, and frustration.